 - Is the binary built from code intended to be used in the deployment?

-Incorporating these basic checks into the development pipeline google ensures that all production jobs comply with security requirements automatically.
+By incorporating these basic checks into the development pipeline, Google ensures that all production jobs automatically comply with security requirements.

 Benefits of BAB

 Adopting BAB has helped Google: